 A Novel Idea, the largest community read program in the state of Oregon is in it’s 16th year.

 The Met: Live in HD brings world class opera to movie theaters nationwide.
 Don’t miss this great opportunity to experience the excitement of opera, captured live from the stage of the Metropolitan Opera.
-The 2017-18 season of The Met: Live in HD continues through April 28, while the 2018-19 season launches Oct.
-6 .
+Already underway, the 2018-19 season of The Met: Live in HD continues through April 3, 2019.

 Deschutes Historical Museum features exhibits that allow you to explore Deschutes County prehistory; area Native American tribal history; early exploration and fur trapping; homesteading the High Desert; logging and Forest Service history; and life throughout Deschutes County over the years.